What is the Completed Contract Method?

 - The completed-contract method of accounting helps to reduce the cost fluctuations associated with the long term projects.
 This method also motivates the contractor to apply cost and time-saving methods for the completion of the project as the compensation of the contractor does not change with the actual time taken to finish the project.

-- As compared to the percentage of completion method, greater net income is generally reported in the completed contract method.
+- As compared to the percentage of completion method, higher net income is generally reported in the completed contract method.

-- The main disadvantage of this method is that the income is not necessarily recognized by the contractor in the period it is earned.
-As a result, there is a possibility that additional tax liability can be created as the whole project revenue will occur in a single period for the purpose of tax reporting.
+- The main disadvantage of this method is that the contractor does not necessarily recognize the income in the period it is earned.
+As a result, there is a possibility that additional tax liability can be created as the whole project revenue will occur in a single period for tax reporting.

 - The completed-contract method can be used only by the home construction projects or other small projects.
 Long term contractors always prefer a percentage of completion method.